mit-crpg/OpenMOC/docs/source/methods/track_generation.rst

 Spatial Quadrature
 ==================

-Track segments are used to approximate the area integral across each flat source region.
+Track segments are used to approximate the area integral across each source region.
 In particular, the effective track spacing :math:`t_{s,m,eff}` defines the quadrature weights used in the spatial integral in the transport equation.

 .. math::
    :label: